Dow industrials sink 831 points as tech companies plunge

-NEW YORK (AP) — U.S. stocks plunged to their worst loss in eight months on Wednesday as technology companies continued to drop.
-The Dow Jones Industrial Average fell 831 points.
+NEW YORK (AP) — U.S. stocks plunged Wednesday as investors, fearful that rising interest rates and trade tensions could hurt company profits, ramped up their selling of high-flying technology and internet stocks.
+The Dow Jones Industrial Average fell 831 points, its worst loss in eight months.

-The losses were widespread, and stocks that have been the biggest winners on the market the last few years, including technology companies and retailers, suffered steep declines.
-Apple and Amazon both had their worst day in two and a half years.
+The losses were widespread, and stocks that have been the biggest winners on the market suffered steep declines.
+Apple and Amazon, the two most valuable companies in the S&P 500, each had their worst day in two and a half years.

-The Nasdaq composite, which has a high concentration of technology companies, had its biggest loss in more than two years.
+The Nasdaq composite, which has a high concentration of technology companies, sustained its biggest loss in more than two years and has dropped almost 8 percent since the start of October.

+Wednesday’s drop should be placed in perspective.
+Since early 2009, the S&P 500 has quadrupled, driven higher by the U.S. economic expansion, hefty profits for corporations and historically low interest rates, all of which makes stocks an attractive investment.

+Stocks have slumped over the last week, largely due to worries over rising interest rates.
+The Federal Reserve recently raised short-term interest rates for the third time this year.
+Strong economic data and a positive outlook from Fed officials last week sent bond yields sharply higher and sparked concerns about even higher interest rates.

+Big moves in interest rates tend to unsettle investors, and they can also push them to sell stocks and buy bonds instead.
+And there is still an overhang from the U.S. trade dispute with China, which accounts for sizeable portions of some tech companies’ revenue.

-Alec Young, managing director of global markets research at FTSE Russell, said investors fear that rising interest rates and growing expenses are going to erode company profits next year.
+Alec Young, managing director of global markets research at FTSE Russell, said investors fear that rising interest rates and growing expenses are going to erode the boost company profits have gotten from the GOP tax overhaul.

 “The tax cuts juiced earnings this year and that’s not sustainable,” he said.
 “The market’s starting to say that the glass may be half empty.”